 As the publisher of the Lippincott journals portfolio, we are a leading provider of clinical content with over 300 journals and media brands across more than 100 specialties, including Neurology, Circulation, European Journal of Anesthesiology and AIDS.
 Wolters Kluwer is dedicated to helping you engage your target audience, wherever in the world they may be.

-Wolters Kluwer can help you reach cardiologists through our esteemed cardiology journals.
+Wolters Kluwer can help you reach HCPs across Europe.
 Contact us to learn about our traditional and custom marketing solutions.

 * Wolters Kluwer Health Content Consumption Survey, 2016. n = 274.
 Statistical significance ±1.28% at 99% confidence level.